Skip to content

 Don’t use detergent in cleaning fluids.
 It could make suction less powerful or clog up the hose port due to dissolved dirt particles from wet surfaces.

 Do not overfill bags with dry material.
 It may cause blockages within the machine while pulling air through an impeller fan.
-This would result in reduced power of airflow throughout hoses attached at both ends of the bag .when using liquid deodorizers like bleach water or vinegar mix, do not fill them above.
+This would result in reduced airflow power throughout hoses attached at both ends of the bag .when using liquid deodorizers like bleach water or vinegar mix, do not fill them above.

 Don’t Make This Mistake When Using a Shop-Vac.